Vincit/multi-user-test-runner/README.md

 Originally the library was created to test the security of Spring service-layer methods.
 Now the core library also with any plain Java classes and has been successfully used with REST-assured based API testing.
-For the old Spring support, use the `multi-user-test-runner-spring` module.
-New component based configuration doesn't need the Spring module.
+From 0.5.0 onwards `multi-user-test-runner-spring` dependency is deprecated.
+Spring support is achieved by using rules.

 # Requirements

  * Java 7 or newer
- * JUnit 4.12 or newer
+ * JUnit 4.12 or newer, but not JUnit 5

 # Optional Requirements

-## For SpringMultiUserTestClassRunner (multi-user-test-runner-spring module)
+## multi-user-test-runner-spring module
  * Spring Framework 3.2.x, 4.0.x, 4.1.x, 4.2.x (tested)
  * Spring Security 3.2.x, 4.0.x (tested)